CodyGirl/master-thesis-precice-test/README.md

-# Instructions
+# Steps to deploy Observability and Change Tracking tool for preCICE

+Author: Nistha Bhawsinka

+## Requirements

+User needs to have docker-compose installed on their systems.

-## GitHub Personal Access Token
+## Step 1: Creating a GitHub Personal Access Token

-- Navigate to your GitHub account
+- Go to your GitHub profile.
-- From the top right icon, navigate to settings
+- From the top right icon, navigate to settings.
-- From the left menu bar, scroll to the bottom and select developer settings
+- From the left menu bar, scroll to the bottom and select developer settings.
-- Now click on 'Personal Access Tokens' > 'Tokens classic'
+- Now click on 'Personal Access Tokens' > 'Tokens classic'.
-- Choose 'Generate New Token' > 'Generate New Token (classic)' and give a suitable name along with an expiration date
+- Choose 'Generate New Token' > 'Generate New Token (classic)' and give a suitable name along with an expiration date.
-- Now, carefully choose the permissions as stated in the below list.
-The permissions stated with a (*) are optional in nature:
+- Choose the permissions as stated in the below list.
+  - Mandatory permissions:
-  - repo:status, repo_deployment, public_repo, repo:invite
+    - Under repo, select: status, repo_deployment, public_repo, repo:invite
-  - read:packages
+    - Under write:packages, select: read:packages
-  - read:org
+    - Under admin:org, select: read:org
-  - notifications (*)
-  - read:user, user:email
+    - Under user, select: read:user, user:email
+    - Under project, select: 	read:project
+  - Optional permissions:
+    - notifications
-  - read:discussion (*)
+    - read:discussion
-  - read:enterprise (*)
+    - read:enterprise
-  - read:audit_log (*)
+    - read:audit_log
-  - read:project
-- Click on 'Generate Token' button
+- Click on 'Generate Token' button.
-- Copy the generated token and save in a text editor as it cannot be found on github again.
+- Copy the generated token and save it in a secure way as it cannot be found on GitHub again.

-## Running the application
+## Step 2: Running the application

-- Clone the repository using ```git clone https://github.com/CodyGirl/master-thesis-precice-test.git```
+- Clone the repository using `git clone https://github.com/CodyGirl/master-thesis-precice-test.git`.
-- Go to the root folder and rename `sample.env` to `.env`
+- Go to the root folder and rename `sample.env` to `.env`.
-- Open the .env file in a editor and replace the `<github_personal_access_token>` with the personal access token created in the previous steps
+- Open the .env file in a editor and replace the `<github_personal_access_token>` with the personal access token created in the previous steps.
-- Run ```docker-compose up```
+- Run `docker-compose up`.

 This may take sometime dependening on the internet connection and RAM of the system.
 Make sure to have port 3000 free for this application to run successfully.

-## Visit application
+## Step 3: Visit application

 - Open a web browser and navigate to localhost:3000
 - Login using username and password mentioned in the .env file